lairdshaw/Bump-absorber/README.md

 ## About Bump Absorber

-Bump Absorber is a plugin for [MyBB](https://mybb.com/) 1.8 which was written for a fee for a MyBB admin - [@andrewjs18](https://github.com/andrewjs18) who asked that it then be open sourced.
-It provides two features:

-1. In stipulated forums: the inhibiting of thread bumps (by a new post) other than the original poster after a stipulated period in hours has elapsed.

-2. In separately stipulated forums: the ability of the original poster to close/open their thread, without needing to be a moderator/admin.
+Bump Absorber is a plugin for [MyBB](https://mybb.com/) 1.8.
+It inhibits thread bumps (by new posts) in stipulated forums: only replies by the thread's author bump the thread, and only after the expiry of a stipulated bump interval (since the last bumping post, counting the first post as a bumping post).
+Replies by other members never bump threads in the stipulated forums.

 ## Requirements